Infographic Style Brief¶

 Shared Visual Contract¶

 - Keep labels deterministic and terminology-aligned with the target doc.
-If generated labels are misspelled, too small, or semantically wrong, preserve only the useful layout/artwork and add final labels in a local post-processing step.
+If regenerated labels are misspelled, too small, or semantically wrong, preserve only the useful layout/artwork and add final labels in a local post-processing step.

 - Embed images with relative Markdown links such as